micro-ROS/micro_ros_platformio/README.md

 - Transport source files: [platform_code/arduino/wifi](https://github.com/micro-ROS/micro_ros_platformio/tree/main/platform_code/arduino/wifi)
 - Also, a `MICRO_ROS_TRANSPORT_<FRAMEWORK>_<TRANSPORT>` definition will be available: https://github.com/micro-ROS/micro_ros_platformio/blob/de7a61c7e86fdd0186ed8b7d8ec320994e8ebcbf/ci/src/main.cpp#L3

+  *Note: `board_microros_transport = custom` should not be used, as it is used to add custom transports on user app code*

 ### Time source
 micro-ROS needs a time source to handle executor spins and synchronize reliable communication.
 To achieve this, a `clock_gettime` [POSIX compliant](https://linux.die.net/man/3/clock_gettime) implementation is required, with a minimum resolution of 1 millisecond.